We're giving you the chance to win back the value of your meal - every time you dine this month!

 Cold Town House

 What: This bar on the corner of the Grassmarket fills up quickly on sunny days with locals draining cold pints.
-Cold Town House brews much of its own beer on-site in a microbrewery, but there’s also a great restaurant downstairs, as well as a heated rooftop terrace that sits right in the shadow of the castle.
+Cold Town House brews much of its own beer on-site in a microbrewery, but there’s also a great restaurant downstairs.
+The spacious rooftop is the main event, boasting one of the best views of Edinburgh Castle in the city, complete with a fun food truck, craft beer, and a cracking atmosphere.
+On a sunny day in Edinburgh, this is the place to be.

 Where: 4-6 Grassmarket, EH1 2JU